-Saturday, September 22nd, #LatinaGeeks gathered their fabulous team of Latina leaders in partnership with Microsoft to present a hands-on Learn to Code workshop at The Vault in San Francisco, California.
-This was their first hands-on workshop away from Southern California, where they host various of educational workshops in Los Angeles, Orange County and San Diego.
+On Saturday, September 22nd, #LatinaGeeks gathered their team of Latina leaders, in partnership with Microsoft, to present a hands-on Learn to Code workshop at The Vault in San Francisco, California.
+This was their first hands-on workshop away from Southern California, where the team hosts various educational workshops in Los Angeles, Orange County and San Diego.

 The workshop began with a very special and heartfelt thank you by #LatinaGeeks co-founder Lala Castro who shared her passion and interest in creating educational opportunities for all Latinas.
 She shared with the 50 attendees her desire to help Latinas who are not exposed to opportunities, education, and resources to not just join the tech ecosystem, but to also have the opportunity to improve their skills in their careers and lives.